2022–23 Liga de Expansión MX season: Final

+Tapatío won 4–3 on aggregate.

+Campeón de Campeones 2023

+The Campeón de Campeones Final is a two-legged playoff between the winners of the Apertura and Clausura tournaments and the Liga de Expansión MX Super cup.
+The final would not be played if the same team wins both the Apertura and Clausura tournaments.
+The higher ranked team on the aggregate table for the 2021–22 season will play the second leg at home.

+First leg

+Second leg

+Tapatío won 3–2 on aggregate.

+Annual awards

 Coefficient table

 As of the 2020–21 season, the promotion and relegation between Liga MX and Liga de Expansión MX (formerly known as Ascenso MX) was suspended, however, the coefficient table will be used to establish the payment of fines that will be used for the development of the clubs of the silver circuit.

 Per Article 24 of the competition regulations, the payment of $MXN3 million from Liga de Expansión clubs will be distributed among the last three positioned in the coefficient table as follows: Last place pays 1.5 million, the penultimate place pays 1 million, and the sixteenth place pays 500 thousand.
 If any affiliate club or new club from the Liga Premier is ranked in the bottom three at the end of the season, they are exempt from paying any fine and it will not be covered by any other club.
 Any club that does not pay their corresponding fine, for any reason, will be dissafiliated.
 The team that finishes last on the table will start the following season with a coefficient of zero.
 If the last ranked team repeats as the last ranked team in the 2023–24 season coefficient table, they will be fined an additional $MXN1 million.